 Students can also use any of the Community counselling services available as listed under Section 7

 10) Complaints and Appeals process

 IHNA has a Student Complaints and Appeals Policy (Click here for a link to the same in the IHNA website).
 Any complaints or appeals from the students will be managed based on this policy.
-An independent mediator will be appointed at no expense to the student if the student is dissatisfied with the resolution proposed by the Institute.
-IHNA has made similar arrangements with RTO doctor.
-IHNA students can contact Raelene Bartlett, RTO Doctor on P: 08 9279 4400, M: 0408 144 002 or E-mail: email@example.com.
+IHNA is committed to provide students with a fair and equitable process for resolving any complaints or appeals they may have.
+This includes provision of an independent mediator.
+IHNA has made similar arrangements with LEADR, Association of Dispute Resolvers.
+If the student is dissatisfied with the resolution proposed by the Institute, they can access the Student Mediation Scheme provided by LEADR.